-$$s{itm} = X'i \beta + \mu{mt} + \varepsilon{itm}, \tag{9}$$
+$$s{itm} = X_i'\beta + \mu{mt} + \varepsilon{itm} \tag{9}$$

 in which i indexes the mortgage applicant or borrower in market m at time t.
-The dependent variable s{itm} is either the number of inquiries or an indicator that the borrower belongs to the nth quartile of search, scaled by 100 for legibility.
-We examine the conditional correlation between search and borrower characteristics, such as their FICO score, education, income, and race.
+The dependent variable s{itm} is either the number of inquiries or an indicator that the borrower belongs to the n^{th} quartile of search, scaled by 100 for legibility.
+We examine the conditional correlation between search and borrower characteristics, such as their FICO score, education, income and race.
 To ensure that the correlation between characteristics and search is not driven by local or aggregate conditions, we include the location-time fixed effect μ{mt} .
 Any differences in the regulatory environment are also absorbed by the location fixed effect.

-We present the results in Supplemental Appendix Table A2.
+We present the results in Appendix Table A2.
 Importantly, more creditworthy borrowers search less conditional on other characteristics.
 A borrower with a FICO score which is one standard deviation above the mean has 3.8 fewer inquiries on average in the application data and 0.39 fewer inquiries in the realized loan data, conditional on other observable characteristics.
-If FICO proxied only for financial sophistication, one would expect the opposite: low FICO borrowers should search less, not more.28 Borrower characteristics such as education and race are correlated with search, but the simple correlations are inconsistent with the intuition that sophisticated borrowers search more.
-College-educated borrowers, traditionally considered sophisticated (Woodward and Hall (2012), Gurun, Matvos, and Seru (2016)), have 0.11 fewer inquiries than non-college borrowers at the time of mortgage origination.
+If FICO proxied only for financial sophistication, one would expect the opposite: low FICO borrowers should search less, not more.
+Borrower characteristics such as education and race are correlated with search, but the simple correlations are inconsistent with the intuition that sophisticated borrowers search more.
+College-educated borrowers, traditionally considered sophisticated (Woodward and Hall,